Celebrity Baker + Foodie Rosie Daykin Has Big Yum Ideas for the Holidays (and Everyday)

 Show Snapshot:

-Celebrity baker and cookbook author Rose Daykin shares drool-worthy recipes—champagne cupcakes, boozy chocolate truffles, whipped potatoes with Boursin cheese, savory beef stew—plus, easy ideas for cozy, crowd-pleasing entertaining from her latest book Let Me Feed You.
+Celebrity baker and cookbook author Rosie Daykin shares drool-worthy recipes—champagne cupcakes, boozy chocolate truffles, whipped potatoes with Boursin cheese, savory beef stew—plus, easy ideas for cozy, crowd-pleasing entertaining from her latest book Let Me Feed You.

 We cover cookies and pies not to miss, the surprising condiment every well-stocked kitchen needs, her culinary career, plus how Whole Foods helped build her marshmallow empire.